Bowdon falls to Heard County on softball diamond

-Bowdon falls to Heard County: The Heard County Lady Braves scored four runs in the bottom of the first and the quick start was enough to guarantee a 10-1 victory in a game decided in the fifth inning by the mercy rule.
+The Heard County Lady Braves scored four runs in the bottom of the first and the quick start was enough to guarantee a 10-1 victory in a game decided in the fifth inning by the 10-run mercy rule.

 Heard County also added four runs in the third and two in the fourth.
 The Lady Red Devils prevented the shutout with their only run in the fifth.